ecmwf/metview-docs/docs/macro/functions/fieldset.rst

 .. describe:: fieldset ( fieldset or fieldset )
 .. describe:: fieldset ( not fieldset )

    Conjunction, Disjunction and Negation.
 Boolean operators consider all null values to be false and all non null values to be true.
 The fieldsets created by boolean operators are binary fieldsets (containing only 1 where result is true, 0 where it is false).
-For example :
+For example:

    .. code-block:: python